 - This Behind-the-Door Mirror Shelf Unit provides storage for a variety of items.

 - Shelves located near the ceiling can store seldom used items.

-- Install crown moulding ledges for shoes and display your shoes as art.
+- Install acrylic shelves for shoes and display your shoes as art.

 - Place cork board in an upcycled picture frame and hang jewelry and accessories as art.
 Or use this dollar store hack for organizing necklaces that works the same way.